my-language-skills/translations-for-pressbooks/README.md

 ## Instructions

 If you need some help with understanding on how plugin works, take a look at [user manual](/doc/user-manual.md).
+If you need some help with understanding on how plugin was structured, take a look at [folder structure](/doc/folder-structure.md).

 ### Now